mmarsset/Shkuratov-IDL/README.md

 We also provide:
 - the optical constants of materials used to model the spectra (located in folder "ocs"),
-- the averaged spectra of ordinary H, L and LL chondrites comptuted from spectral data retrieved from the RELAB database; https://sites.brown.edu/relab/ (located in folder "mean_ordinary_chondrites").
+- the averaged spectra of ordinary H, L and LL chondrites comptuted from spectral data retrieved from the RELAB database; https://sites.brown.edu/relab/ (located in folder "OC_spectra").

 Asteroid spectra presented in our paper are available at http://smass.mit.edu.